Septarian Nodule Properties, Facts and Photos

 Septarian Meaning and Geology

-The meaning of 'septarian' comes from the Latin word 'septum' meaning 'a dividing partition between two tissues or cavities'.
+The meaning of 'septarian' comes from the Latin word 'septum', which means a dividing partition between two tissues or cavities.

-In anatomy 'septum' is the cartilage in the nose that separates one nostril from the other.
+In anatomy, the 'septum' is the cartilage in the nose that separates one nostril from the other.

 Septarian Nodule or Concretion?

-Although often known as septarian, this geological structure is correctly known as a septarian nodule or concretion.
+Although often known simply as septarian, the correct name for this geological structure is septarian nodule or concretion.

-A nodule refers to a small irregularly shaped mass or lump of crystals or particles with a contrasting composition.
-That basically means they're not all the same and may even be separated from the formation in which they occurred.
+A nodule is a small, irregularly shaped mass or lump of crystals or particles with a contrasting composition.
+That means they're not all the same and may even be separated from the formation in which they occurred.

-A concretion is a self contained cemented body of sediment.
-This word also comes from Latin meaning "to grow together" or "to harden".
+A concretion is a self-contained cemented body of sediment.
+The word concretion comes from the Latin, 'to grow together' or 'to harden'.

-Despite being quite common concretions are often looked upon as geological curiosities.
-This is because of the many unusual shapes, sizes and compositions in which they occur.
+Despite being quite common, concretions are often considered a geological curiosity because of the many unusual shapes, sizes and compositions in which they occur.

 septarian nodule in the Natural History Museum London